stinb/UnderstandForVSCode/README.md

 # Understand for Visual Studio Code

-The Software Developer's Multi-Tool for Visual Studio Code
+Understand by [SciTools](https://www.scitools.com) is a popular platform for code comprehension and maintaining legacy code.
+This plugin shows the static analysis results from Understand in Visual Studio Code.

 ## Features